khulnasoft-lab/design.khulnasoft.com/contents/components/token.md

 - Filter tokens are used to narrow down content and are attached to a qualifier.
 [Filters](/components/filters) inherit these tokens.

+### Placement

+Tokens are can be positioned inline with the text cursor in a field, or in a stacked list.
+Tokens can wrap to a new row.

+### Interaction

+A token can include a Remove icon that comes with the functionality to remove the token from the set.

+It is also possible to display view-only tokens, that cannot be removed from the set.

 ## Demo

 Todo: Add live component block with code example